skofic/data-dictionary-service/README.md

 *The current user must have the `dict` role*.

-A bridge is a connection between two nodes which does not identify as an enumeration, property, field or other significant predicate.
+A *bridge* is a connection between two nodes, or *predicate*, which *does not identify* as an *enumeration*, *property*, *field* or *other significant predicate*.
 When evaluating bridge predicates, the traversal will skip the element connected by the bridge predicate and resume searching for significant predicates.
 Such connections are used to connect a new root to the graph of an existing one, or to point to a preferred choice.

 The service expects the following object in the request body: